OSDeploy/GitBook/osmedia/quick-start.md

 ### OSMedia in PowerShell ISE

-OSMedia can now be run in PowerShell ISE
+After installing the PowerShell Module, OSMedia can now be run in PowerShell ISE

 ![](/assets/2018-06-25_9-46-08.png)